Bayesian tomography using polynomial chaos expansion and deep generative networks: Discussion

-Both the VAE-PCE and Global-PCA-PCE consist of $144$ (i.e., the total number of source/receiver combinations) different PCE models operating, for each travel-time simulation, on an identical input, that is, the latent variables or the $60$ PCs characterizing the entire physical domain.
-On the other hand, the Local-PCA-PCE scheme consists of $23$ (i.e., the total number of source/receiver altitude angles) different models operating, for each travel-time simulation, on $144$ different input, that is, the $30$ PCs characterizing each local sub-domain.
-Since each of the 23 models operates on specific local PCs, the corresponding families of orthonormal polynomials $\Psi^{\theta}$ are different.
-This is in contrast with the Global-PCA-PCE method, for which each model operates via a single family of polynomials, namely $\Psi^{G}$.
+Both the VAE-PCE and Global-PCA-PCE consist of $144$ (i.e., the total number of source/receiver combinations) different PCE models operating, for each traveltime simulation, on an identical input, that is, the latent variables of the DGM or the $60$ PCs characterizing the entire physical domain.
+On the other hand, the Local-PCA-PCE scheme consists of $23$ (i.e., the total number of source/receiver altitude angles) different models operating, for each traveltime simulation, on $144$ different input, that is, the $30$ LPCs characterizing each local sub-domain.
+Since each of the 23 models operates on specific LPCs, the corresponding families of orthonormal polynomials $\Psi^{\theta}$ are different.
+This is in contrast with the Global-PCA-PCE method, for which each model operates via a single family of polynomials.
 Thus, the Local-PCA-PCE scheme is computationally more demanding than the Global-PCA-PCE (see Table \ref{table:0}).
 However, the use of a single family of polynomials can also be considered for the Local-PCA-PCE method, resulting in shorter run time.
 When considering computational performance, an optimal implementation of $\mathcal{G}_{VAE}({\vz})$ should also be sought.

-In this study, to determine the minimum number of PCs for constructing an accurate PCE, we assess the lower bound of output prediction misfit rmse as a function of the number of PCs used.
-We project the input onto subsets of PCs, typically ranging in the tens.
+In this study, to determine the minimum number of G/LPCs for constructing an accurate PCE, we assess the lower bound of output prediction misfit rmse as a function of the number of G/LPCs used.
+We project the input onto subsets of G/LPCs, typically ranging in the tens.
 This process generates non-binary images, which are then utilized to compute the output using the reference forward modeling.
 Alternatively, we could consider re-binarizing the reconstructed images as done in \citet{thibaut2021new}.
 This approach would bring the projected input back into the prior, but this property is not necessarily relevant for the determination of PCE accuracy.
-However, irrespective of the chosen reconstruction algorithm, the Local approach maintains a significant advantage over the Global method.
-When using an equal number of components, Local PCs, in fact, consistently yield superior approximations of the relevant input compared to Global PCs.
+Irrespective of the chosen reconstruction algorithm, the Local approach maintains a significant advantage over the Global method.
+When using an equal number of components, LPCs, in fact, consistently yield superior approximations of the relevant input compared to GPCs.